ritik8004/drupal_assignment/scripts/cloud_config/README.md

 php scripts/cloud_config/getWebServers.php [environment_uuid]
 ```

-Here we pass environment_id as argument and output will be server name.
+Here we pass environment_uuid as argument and output will be server name.

 ### Copy cron tasks from one environment to another